 2 FEBRUARY 2015 ECONOMIC TIMES JACQUELYN SMITH

-"Doing both isn't easy, but it is possible," says Lynn Taylor, a national workplace expert and the author of "Tame Your Terrible Office Tyrant: How to Manage Childish Boss Behavior and Thrive in Your Job."
+(Business Insider) -- Dressing for work when it's freezing outside can be tricky.
+You want to be warm and comfortable - but also professional."Doing both isn't easy, but it is possible," says Lynn Taylor, a national workplace expert and the author of "Tame Your Terrible Office Tyrant: How to Manage Childish Boss Behavior and Thrive in Your Job."

 "When it's cold out, you feel inclined to wear as much bulk as possible from head to toe.
 You're tempted to pull out your full-on ski gear, especially in the Northeast this week.
 But you can accomplish both goals of staying comfortable and professional, no matter how frosty it is outside."